eugensunic/coffeetocup/readme.md

 ## Host and run on server (digital ocean)
 to login to digital ocean use coffeetocup@proton.
 Password is a popular house location belive it or not.
+To login to the mail address wich is used the mail and pass is the same as above.

 __Console__.
 The credentials are stored on eugen.sunic@gmail.com